-If a student's cumulative grade point average falls below 3.0, he/she will be placed on academic probation.
+If a student's cumulative grade point average falls below 3.0, they will be placed on academic probation.
 The student will have until the end of the subsequent semester of enrollment to attain a cumulative grade point average of 3.0.
-Failure to attain the required cumulative grade point average by the end of the probationary period will result in dismissal from the M.S.W.
-Program.
-The probationary period in the M.S.W.
-Program is defined as one subsequent semester of enrollment in the program after the cumulative grade point average falls below 3.0.
+Failure to attain the required cumulative grade point average by the end of the probationary period will result in dismissal from the MSW Program.
+The probationary period in the MSW Program is defined as one subsequent semester of enrollment in the program after the cumulative grade point average falls below 3.0.